hdinkel/ELM-CPIB-2017/merged/complete.md

 step 5.
 The first row contains phosphorylation sites as retrieved from Phospho.ELM (21062810), and whether the phosphorylated amino acid is a Serine, Threonine or Tyrosine.
-PhosphoELM is a database of manually annotated phosphorylation sites obtained from scientific publications. (right?).
+PhosphoELM is a database of manually annotated phosphorylation sites obtained from scientific publications. (right?)
+[I would put: from low and high-throughput experiments].
 You can follow the link to PhosphoELM by clicking on the phosphorylation site in the image.

 > Phosphorylation sites are only available when the search is performed
-> with a protein accession, and only its a known uniprot or ensembl accession.
+> with a protein accession, and only if it is a known uniprot or ensembl accession.
-> Phosphorilation sites are relevant to interpreting ELM motif detections...
+> Phosphorylation sites are relevant to interprete ELM motif predictions when
+> the predicted motif requires to be phosphorylated (as in several docking and
+> ligand binding motifs) and naturally, for the prediction of phosphorylation
-> because???
+> motifs.

 step 6.
 The second row shows when domains are detected from the SMART (9600884,25300481) or Pfam (9600884) database.
 Annotations are retrieved from SMART (both SMART and Pfam), and also include low complexity regions.
-   Hovering the mouse over the domain reveals the domain name and its start position.
+   Hovering the mouse over the domain reveals the domain name as well as its start and end positions.

-> Motifs are less likely to be found in domains and structured regions, therefore any
+> Motifs are less likely to be found in domains and structured regions (21909575), therefore any
-> motifs detected within these sites are less likely to be functional, and are usually filtered out.
+> motif detected within these sites are less likely to be functional, and are usually [usually?
+When they are not?] filtered out.

 step 7.
 The third row shows unstructured, or disordered regions within the sequence
     as predicted by GlobPlot (12824398). [what does hover do?]
 The 4th & 5th
-    Rows contain results from IUPred (15955779), another unstructured region priction tool.
+    rows contain results from IUPred (15955779), another unstructured region prediction tool.
 Protein segments with an IUpred score above 0.5 are 95% likely to be disorered (REF?)

 > As motifs are often found in intrinsically disordered regions, motifs that